SirHaagen/react_project1/README.md

 # react_project1
 This is my 1st React project :smile:

-I am an active student learning CSS, JS soon React and many other stuffs.
+I am an active student learning CSS, JS, React and many other stuffs.
 Looking for a challenging job opportunity